 CPU bottlenecks are probably more common in gaming PCs due to one undeniable reason – gamers will almost always make the GPU the priority so that they might skimp a bit on the CPU as a result.

 So, for example, if you decided to spend a little bit extra and get an RTX 2060S instead of a GTX 1660 Ti, you might have done so at the expense of the CPU, and instead of getting an Intel i5-9600K, you’d go with the noticeably cheaper i3-9100.

 However, the i3-9100 is a budget CPU that just cannot keep up with the RTX 2060S – frankly, even the GTX 1660 Ti would be too big of a challenge for it.
 As a result, you’d be facing a significant bottleneck, and the RTX 2060S would probably be working at about 70% of its maximum capacity because the CPU just couldn’t process data and issue instructions fast enough.

 However, the opposite can happen too.
 Someone might, due to a lack of proper information or experience, pair up a budget GPU with a CPU that is far more powerful.

 Needless to say, if gaming is your primary concern, getting a Ryzen 7 3800X and pairing it up with a GTX 1660 Ti would make no sense.
 The CPU mentioned above is simply too powerful for a mid-range graphics card such as the GTX 1660 Ti, and a lot of the CPU’s processing power would go to waste.

 Granted, a setup such as this one might make sense in a PC that is a workstation first and a gaming PC second.
 However, if we’re talking solely about gaming, the main question you should ask about a CPU is whether it’s fast enough for the GPU you have your sights set on.
 This is because the GPU that does the most important heavy lifting in games and all that extra CPU processing power won’t get you more in-game FPS.

-How To Determine If The CPU Or GPU Is Causing A Bottleneck
+How To Check If Your CPU Or GPU Is Causing A Bottleneck